Using vector layers

 ① We will select the active layer of the illustration that we want to make material, if, on the contrary, we have several layers, we will group them in a folder.

-② We will go to the following path: Edit > Register Material > Image.
+② We will go to the following route: Editing > Register material > Image.

-③ In the window that will appear we can name the material, choose the position in the Layer palette (by adding it to the canvas the layer will be ordered above or below the priority compared to the others) and choose the save location within the same program .
+③ In the window that appears we can name the material, choose the position in the Layer palette (when adding it to the canvas the layer will be ordered above or below the priority compared to the others) and choose the saving location within the same program .

-Once the configurations are established, we will accept and it will appear in the materials folder we chose.
+Once the settings are established, we will accept and it will appear within the materials folder that we chose.

-② We will activate the synchronization by clicking on the slider that is in the lower left part of the material to be saved.
-Then, we will click on the cloud icon that is on the side.
-The material will be uploaded to the cloud (you can see the upload process in the "Data transfers" tab).
+② We will activate synchronization by clicking on the slider located at the bottom left of the material to be saved.
+Then, we will click on the cloud icon on the side.
+The material will be uploaded to the cloud (you can see the upload process in the “Data Transfers” Tab).

 Ready.
 If we go to the "Cloud" tab we will see all the synchronized materials.